sanampm7/sanampm7/README.md

-# 👋 Hi, I'm Sanam Magar
+# 👋 Hi, I'm Chhabilal Pun Magar

 I'm in a phase of learning Full-Stack Developer specializing in the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 I build responsive, scalable, and user-centric web applications with a strong focus on UI/UX design and performance.